-The Lisbeth Joe London is my favorite barefoot loafer!
+The Lisbeth Joe London is one of my favorite barefoot loafers!
 They are dressy and stylish, but also foot shaped and zero drop.
 I don’t mess around with my shoes, I want to love what I wear and feel great in it.
-So check out my review below of the Lisbeth Joe London for all the details on styling, sizing, and fit.
+Check out my review below of the Lisbeth Joe London for all the details on styling, sizing, and fit.

 Lisbeth Joe London Review